meevans1/PortsmouthHospitalTrust/README.md

 ## Update results with new events

-To update with new results you need access to the L_AAGDATIX SQL server at PHT with ApplicationIntent=ReadOnly;
+To update with new results you need access to the Datix SQL server at PHT with ApplicationIntent=ReadOnly;
+Ask the IT dev team for the server name.

 1. Download 32-bit Python 3.7 Anaconda from https://www.anaconda.com/distribution/ (you'll need permission to get this on a RICH client).